 Next, the Medicare Supplement or "Medigap" plan.

 - Depending on your plan, almost everything is covered.
-Out-of-pocket costs (OPCs) are relatively low or non-existent.
+Out-of-pocket costs (OPCs) are relatively low and easy to predict.

 - Coverage is more predictable and easier to understand.